nyu-mll/SQuALITY/README.md

-# qfs-dataset
+# SQuALITY

-This repo contains the current training, dev, and test data for the (currently nameless) question-focused summarization dataset.
+This repo contains the current training, dev, and test data for the [SQuALITY](TODO) (Summarization-formt QUestion Answering with Long Input Texts, Yes!) dataset.
 The source documents are short stories from Project Gutenberg on the order of 5000-6000 words long.
+The stories are split such that stories in this dataset that also appear in the [QuALITY](https://arxiv.org/abs/2112.08608) dataset are assigned to the same split.
 Each story is paired with a set of five questions, the first of which is always "What is the plot of the story?"
 Each question has four reference summaries, all of which are written by writers from Upwork who consented to having their writing distributed for research purposes.

-The stories are split such that stories in this dataset that also appear in the [QuALITY](https://arxiv.org/abs/2112.08608) dataset are assigned to the same split.

-# Format
+# Data and Format

+The dataset lives in `data`.
+There are currently two versions of the dataset:
+    * `v1` consists of 100 stories and was the version of the dataset used in the paper.
+    * `v2` consists of 125 stories.
+This version is a superset of `v1` and maintains the same split assignments for stories that appear in both versions of the dataset.

 Each data file (`{train/dev/test}.jsonl`) is formatted as a JSON lines file.
 Each row in the data file is a JSON dictionary with the following fields: